 my slow writing ink project evolved from a deeply held belief that over-consumption and a lack of awareness of provenance has caused the important things in life to lose value. we acquire things so very easily, without thought of where they came from or where they’ll go when we’ve finished with them.

-out of a commitment to living and making with only the materials and tools i had or could make, came the necessity to find an alternative to oil-based ink products.
+out of a commitment to living and making with only the materials and tools i had or could make, came the necessity to find an alternative to mineral oil and synthetic colour.

 the gathering of ingredients, collecting or making necessary tools and the many slow and time consuming processes that went into making such a simple everyday product, became the art work.

 initially i made ink samples using 5 base ingredients and following ancient traditional recipes: ivory, vine, lamp, hawthorn and gallo-tannic. walnut and indigo have now been added to this list.